THE DANGERS OF LEAD PAINT

 Additionally, when hiring a painter, it’s recommended by the EPA to only use companies or contractors that are a Lead-Safe Certified Firm.
 Those that are Lead-Safe Certified have the training and expertise to ensure that your home is clean and safe.
-Luckily, Caroline Painting & Pressure Cleaning is certified!
+Luckily, Caroline Painting & Pressure Cleaning has taken the training and has the tools to make your property safe for you, your family, and your guests.
 Your safety is our priority.

 Thanks for reading and we hope today’s blog was insightful and that you’re now better aware of the dangers surrounding lead as well as why Carolina Painting & Pressure Cleaning strives to make your home as lead free as possible.